gitter-badger/start/README.md

 Welcome home, ethereum builder!
 =====
 This is a community for like-minded individuals, passionate about ethereum and the possibilities it opens.
 This is a community for people like you, that like to create and experiment.
-You are welcome to experiment here, so throw your craziest of ideas on [our ideas board](https://github.com/ethereumbuilders/ideas#boards "ethereum.builders/ideas") *_after_* following the quick start guide bellow.
+You are welcome to experiment here, so throw your craziest of ideas on the boards __after__ following the quick start guide bellow.

 ## Quick start